Listeners can access your VoiceMap tour in four ways:

 You can use our royalty calculator to see what effect each access type has on your earnings.

-When you publish your tour, you receive 10 complimentary voucher codes valid for one copy of your tour each.
-On the Basic Plan, getting additional codes – or additional copies all linked to the same code – costs $0.89 per copy.
-The Pro Plan includes distribution of up to 1,000 copies using voucher codes.
-The Premium Plan includes 5,000 copies.
-Additional copies on these plans cost $0.62 and $0.31 respectively.
+When you first sign up to VoiceMap, you receive credits you can use to issue vouchers valid for 10 copies of your tour.
+On the Basic Plan, getting additional credits – valid for additional copies of your tour – costs $0.89 per credit.
+The Pro Plan includes 1,000 voucher credits.
+The Premium Plan includes 5,000 voucher credits.
+Additional credits on these plans cost $0.62 and $0.31 respectively.

 You can distribute voucher codes however you like.
 Give them away for free, sell them directly to users yourself – possibly through your website – or work with resellers and other distributors who buy them from you in bulk.

-VoiceMap only charges you for the voucher.
+VoiceMap only charges you for the voucher credit.
 After that, you keep all of the revenue for copies of tours sold this way, and in addition to being the most flexible way to distribute your tour, vouchers are generally more profitable.

-You’ll find much more information about voucher codes here, including tried-and-tested redemption instructions for users and a guide to managing vouchers through the Publisher Dashboard.
+You’ll find much more information about voucher codes here, including tried-and-tested redemption instructions for users and a guide to buying voucher credits, issuing new vouchers and tracking voucher redemptions through the Publisher Dashboard.

 The version of your tour that is accessed through the VoiceMap website is easy to find and share.
 As a result, this is where listeners are likely to come across it first.
 It’s also where transaction costs are lowest and royalties highest.